 Parent(s) or guardian(s) may appeal the expulsion decision to the Board.
-This may be done only after the Head of School has made a determination.
+This may be done only after the Head of School has decided.

 Appeals to the Board must be made within ten (10) days after receipt of a decision regarding the expulsion decision from the Head of School.